Hiccup246/gun-control-policies/README.md

 - ~~Figure out how to properly do global css~~
 - ~~Implement figma design for desktop~~
 - ~~Implement proper SEO with header~~

-# Gun control policies
-The purpose of this website is to provide a simple overview of 10 gun control policies to spur curiosty and serve as an approachable on-ramp to more information.

-Hopefully by summarising key information and collating links to gun control advocacy groups and initiatives this website contributes, in some small way, to the reduction of gun violence in America.